UniMath/agda-unimath/src/lists/equivalence-tuples-finite-sequences.lagda.md

 </details>

-### The types of listed tuples and functional tuples are equivalent
+### Tuples on a type are equivalent to finite sequences in it

 ```agda
 module _